notesofcliff/delve/src/home/doc/Getting_Started.md

 Search-time field extractions are performed using search commands.
 These extractions are very versatile and allow you to dynamically extract fields during a search.
 Search-time field extractions are not usually persisted to the database, but they can be if needed.
 This method provides flexibility in querying and analyzing data without modifying the underlying data storage.

 #### Preprocessing
 Preprocessing in Flashlight is similar to index-time field extractions.
-These preprocessing steps are defined in `settings.py` under the `FLASHLIGHT_PROCESSOR_MAP` and are executed based on the `sourcetype` of the event.
+These preprocessing rules are defined in `settings.py` under the `FLASHLIGHT_PROCESSOR_MAP` and are executed based on the `sourcetype` of the event.

 Preprocessing functions are called as an event with the corresponding `sourcetype` is being indexed.
-This can be useful for taking immediate actions in response to the existence of certain events.
+This can be useful for sending alerts in real time.

 ### Search
 Searches can be done through the REST API at the `/api/query/` URL or they can be done through the web UI at the `/explore` URL.